History of CERT

 In August 2016, the City of La Verne Fire Department initiated the La Verne CERT Program.
 The first training classes began in early 2017, and we have trained over 100 La Verne residents who will play a significant role in emergency response immediately after a disaster until the professional responders can arrive.
 In addition to being ready to assist the City during times of crisis, team members also provide support at City events.
 CERT team membership is not required for enrollment in the free CERT training course.
 Read more about La Verne CERT here.

 Neighbors Helping Neighbors

-Following a major disaster, police, fire, and fire rescue resources may not be able to immediately respond to those in need.
+Following a major disaster, police, fire, and other emergency resources may not be able to immediately respond to those in need.
 In such crisis, it will be families assisting families, neighbors assisting neighbors and co-workers assisting co-workers until emergency response personnel can arrive.
 Being trained on how to be prepared to respond in an emergency situation in your own community, at work, or on vacation is one of the most important things you can to do assist during an emergency.